doselect/boto3/docs/source/guide/cw-example-subscription-filters.rst

-Create a subscription filter
+Create a Subscription Filter
 ============================

-Create or update a subscription filter and associate it with the specified log group.
+Create or update a subscription filter and associates it with the specified log group.

 The example below shows how to: